Wednesday, July 31, 2019

 you can concoct over that

 what is.
-So that it may rule
+So that you may rule

-for just a moment over
+for just a few moments over

 whatever happens to be